-Field Value Size(b) Amount of memory in the file system in bytes.
-Free(b) Amount of free memory in the file system in bytes. Туре Type of file system. flash-The file system is for a Flash memory device. nvram-The file system is for a nonvolatile RAM (NVRAM) device. opaque -The file system is a locally generated pseudo file system (for example, the system) or a download interface, such as brimux. unknown-The file system is an unknown type.
-Flags Permission for file system. ro-read-only. rw-read/write. wo-write-only.
-Prefixes Alias for file system. flash:-Flash file system. nvram:-NVRAM. null:-Null destination for copies.
-You can copy a remote file to null to determine its size. rcp:-Remote Copy Protocol (RCP) network server. system:-Contains the system memory, including the running configuration. tftp:-Trivial File Transfer Protocol (TFTP) network server. xmodem: -Obtain the file from a network machine by using the XMODEM protocol. ymodem:-Obtain the file from a network machine by using the YMODEM protocol. zflash:-Read-only file decompression file system, which mirrors the contents of the Flash file system.
+Field Value

+Size(b) Amount of memory in the file system in bytes.

+Free(b) Amount of free memory in the file system in bytes.

+Туре Type of file system.

+flash-The file system is for a flash memory device.

+nvram-The file system is for a NVRAM device.

+opaque -The file system is a locally generated pseudo file system (for example, the system ) or a download interface, such as brimux.

+unknown-The file system is an unknown type.

+Flags Permission for file system.

+ro-read-only.

+rw-read/write.

+wo-write-only.

+Prefixes Alias for file system.

+flash:-Flash file system.

+nvram:-NVRAM.

+null:-Null destination for copies.
+You can copy a remote file to null to find its size.

+rcp:-Remote copy (RCP) network server.

+system:-Contains the system memory, including the running configuration.

+tftp:-TFTP network server.

+xmodem: -Obtain the file from a network machine by using the Xmodem protocol.

+ymodem:-Obtain the file from a network machine by using the Ymodem protocol.